halseth/tapsim/README.md

 ## Contributing
 Contributions to Tapsim are welcomed.
 Please open a pull request or issue.

+## Acknowledgements
+This project is heavily inspired by the excellent [btcdeb](https://github.com/bitcoin-core/btcdeb).

 ## License
 Tapsim is licensed under the MIT License - see the LICENSE.md file for details.